 Louisiana

-In order to work in the state of Louisiana, HVAC contractors require a license from the Louisiana State Licensing Board for Contractors.
-A commercial license is required for any project exceeding $50,000 in value, including labor and materials.
+In order to work in the state of Louisiana, HVAC contractors require a mechanical license from the Louisiana State Licensing Board for Contractors.
+A license is required for any project exceeding $10,000 in value, including labor and materials.

 Maine

-There are no HVAC contractor licensing requirements on the state level in Maine; however, it is important to check the local requirements before you begin any work.
+There are no HVAC contractor licensing requirements at the state level in Maine; however, it is important to check the local requirements before you begin any work.

 Maryland